PalmiizKittinan/pkl-rest-api-auth/readme.txt

 == Description ==

-PKL RestAuth provides a simple way to authenticate WordPress REST API requests using API keys.
+PKL WPz REST API Authentication provides a simple way to authenticate WordPress REST API requests using API keys.
 Users can generate their own API keys from their profile page and use them to make authenticated API requests.

 Features: